 The Importance of Social Currency

-Social currency has many benefits.
+Social currency and brand advocacy have many benefits.
 Some of the main reasons why you should invest in social currency include:

 - More brand awareness